superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofle v1 & v2 mx/firmware/readme.md

 - 6 layers
 - mo(4) change to precision and trackball color
 - do note that trackball color is not stable
-- grave esc space cadet disable
+- grave esc space cadet enable
 - extrakey yes
 - mousekey no